fenago/python-networking-sysadmins/development/lab_guides/Lab_4.md

 sample ice cream sales versus temperature dataset and used the data to create a scatter plot that will be easier to understand for another user.

-However, what if your dataset is a time-based dataset?
-In that case, you will usually use a line plot.
-Some examples of a line plot include the plotting of heart rate, the visualization of population growth against time, or even the stock market.
-By creating a line plot, you are able to understand the trend and seasonality of data.

-In the following exercise, you will be outputting the line chart, which corresponds to the time (that is, the number of days) and the price.
-For this, you will be plotting out stock prices.

 Exercise 63: Drawing a Line Chart to Find the Growth in Stock Prices